A Complete Guide To Spot & See Native Australian Wildlife in Sydney

 Sydney wildlife parks

 A 7-acre plot started as a poultry farm turned to be one of the must-visit wildlife parks near Sydney.
-The Featherdale located inner Western of Sydney and a usual tour from Sydney to this wildlife park takes 45 mins via M4 to reach.
-The finest Sydney attraction famous for Koala encounters and no one leaves Featherdale without patting a Koala.
+The Featherdale located inner Western Sydney and a usual tour from Sydney to this wildlife park take 45 mins via M4 to reach.
+The finest Sydney attraction famous for Koala encounters and no one leaves Featherdale wildlife park without patting a Koala.

 Walkabout wildlife sanctuary

 What a great survivor!
 The battle took over 12 years with the park management and government to save this iconic wildlife sanctuary.
 The battle started when the NSW government wants to sell a close by the sand quarry to a contractor.
 Eventually, the persistence of private owners of the Walkabout wildlife park finally won the case in 2015 their favor.
 The park is an iconic place to visit who wants to learn the rich culture had by Darkinjung and Guringai Aboriginal people.
-The park located in the central coast and a tour to wildlife park from Sydney can take 1 hour viaM2.
+On a day trip to Hunter Valley from Sydney, exit from M1 after Calga with a very short drive you can visit this park.

 Australian reptile park